Skip to content

 Organic growth

 A business's growth comes from within, such as by introducing new products or targeting new customers.
 Organic growth is often considered more sustainable and controlled than inorganic growth.
-Investors like organic growth because it can mean a company increases in value without spending more money.
+Investors like organic growth because it can mean a company's value increases without incurring additional expenses.
 It can also be a sign that a company has a strong understanding of its market and customers.
 However, organic growth can be slow, and a company's existing resources may limit its growth.

 Inorganic growth